-As a result, we discovered that they didn’t utilize the system at full capacity.
-However, it had a number of critical issues which required taking immediate actions.
+As a result, we discovered that they didn’t utilize their system at full capacity.
+However, it had a number of critical issues which required taking immediate action.
 The most critical issues were related to the servers’ memory and storage.
 In addition, we found some security issues and lack of backups for some of the databases.

 Best practices for addressing the memory issues

 Proper configuration of RAM is one of the most important tasks in database server management.
 To run smoothly, applications must have enough memory, so you need to be intelligent while managing available resources.

 We discovered random RAM peaks, caused by the lack of memory for the Windows Server OS.
 This issue can be addressed in two different ways.
 First, you can add more RAM to bring those peak values under control.
 However, this is a dead-end way, because for 99% of the time the system consumes around 30 percent of available RAM, which means that you don’t need to add memory.
 So, we prefer the second way of addressing this issue which relies on query optimization.
-To do so, you need to track down the queries or processes that cause the RAM peaks, and optimize them.
+To do this, you need to track down the queries or processes that cause the RAM peaks, and optimize them.

 Best practices for addressing the storage issues

 Examining the storage issues, we found out that each of the servers in this environment show signs of significantly reduced storage performance.
 On average, disk latency for most drives met the expected performance levels.
 However, one of the disk drives experienced a 7-second latency during query execution.
 We expected a 10-millisecond latency and the database health check easily identified this performance bottleneck 700 times over the allowed value.

 We discovered the bottleneck appeared to be in one drive of this server containing the majority of the database data files.
 So, we suggested distributing the data between other drives or even servers to avoid this bottleneck.